immutant/immutant/docs/guides/web.md

                 (dotimes [msg 10]
                   (async/send! stream msg {:close? (= msg 9)})
                   (Thread/sleep 1000))})))
 (run app)
 ```

-When a client connects to our app, the :on-open handler is
+When a client connects to our app, the `:on-open` handler is
 asynchronously called with the appropriate channel.
 Our contrived
 callback sends a number to the client every second.
 On the 10th time
-it sets the :close? option to true.
+it sets the `:close?` option to true.
 Its default value is false,
 causing the channel to remain open after the data is sent.

 ### WebSockets

 To support graceful client degradation, WebSockets are coded exactly
 like HTTP Streams, except that an additional callback option is
-supported, :on-message, for bidirectional communication.
+supported, `:on-message`, for bidirectional communication.

 ```clojure
 (def callbacks